 Our results additionally show that the reliability of a measure differs across samples, in some cases even showing signs of true variation, or heterogeneity, in reliability.
 Reliability heterogeneity was particularly common for measures with a lower average reliability.
 However, the number of investigated measures was small, and some measures were only used in a small number of independent samples.
 This is particularly relevant, since the Q-test to test heterogeneity is sensitive to the number of studies included in each test (Li et al., 2015).
 Furthermore, most measures did not show evidence of significant reliability heterogeneity, a similar lack of widespread heterogeneity was also observed for effect sizes in replications (Klein et al., 2018; Olsson-Collentine et al., 2020).
 Regardless, our results do demonstrate an often-overlooked aspect of reliability: reliability is a sample-specific, not a measurement-specific feature.

-No observed relation between reliability and replicability.
+No Observed Relation Between Reliability and Replicability.

 Stanley and Spence (2014) illustrated that measurement error, when not attenuated for, can impact replication assessments.
 However, we observed no relation between reliability and replicability, even though our chosen replication index did not attenuate for measurement error.
 This result is surprising not only because it runs counter to the findings of Stanley and Spence (2014) and Hypothesis 3.
 It also runs counter to the fact that according to statistical theory, the increased noise in the data as the result of lower reliability decreases the effect size estimates based on those data.

 However, the relationship between reliability and replicability is complex (LeBreton et al., 2014; Oswald et al., 2015; Willson, 1980; Zhang, 2024).
 For example, reliability and replicability are only related when the true effect is not null.
-In our sample more than half of the effects were not replicated, indicating that many of these effects may be null effects.
-For these effects no relation is expected.
+In our sample, more than half of the effects were not replicated, indicating that many of these effects may be null effects.
+For these effects no relation between reliability and replicability is expected.
 Furthermore, while lower reliability decreases effect sizes it can also reduce the observed true variance in the effects (Olsson-Collentine et al., 2023).
 As a result, effect estimates from various studies will appear more similar than they truly are, seemingly replicating the original.
 These and other relations are further complicated by the fact that reliability is not a fixed aspect of a scale, but a feature of that scale within a sample (Cho & Kim, 2015; e.g., Vacha-Haase et al., 1999).

-The complexity of the relationship combined with the fact that we could only calculate reliability for a small number of measures meant we had low statistical power to detect the overall relation between reliability and replicability, which provides a likely explanation for our non-significant finding.

-The small number of relevant measures and reported reliabilities also indicates an important issue: we observed a lack of reliability evidence in both original and replication psychological research.
+The complexity of the relationship combined with the fact that we could only calculate reliability for a small number of measures meant we had low statistical power to detect the overall relation between reliability and replicability, which provides another possible explanation for our non-significant finding.
+NO-ALINEA-BREAK The small number of relevant measures and reported reliabilities also indicates an important issue: we observed a lack of reliability evidence in both original and replication psychological research.

 Measurement Reporting

-Measurement Reporting is often incomplete.
+Measurement Reporting is Often Incomplete.

 The reliability of measures was rarely reported in both original and replication research, which is in line with earlier investigations in the literature (Flake et al., 2017; Flake et al., 2022; Shaw et al., 2020).
 Reported reliabilities were so few, that the preregistered test for Hypothesis 1 was no longer informative.
 We found that replication research reported reliability coefficients less often than original research, which is in line with Flake et al. (2022).
 This pattern continued for validity evidence reporting.
 Of the 77 measures, validity evidence in the form of factor analysis or similar analyses was reported for eight measures in original articles, and three measures in replication protocols.